 Make your own indirect light

-the equipment in order to create your own indirect light, but it certainly will make your job easier.
+The goal of most studio photography is to turn direct light into indirect light.
+To this end, photographers spend money on reflectors, L.E.D. lamps, beauty dishes, and a number of studio gizmos.
+You don’t need to buy all of the equipment in order to create your own indirect light, but it certainly will make your job easier.
 Instead of spending a bunch of time searching for something to reflect the light, they can simply bring all the gear with them.

 A single white paper towel is enough to turn your flash into a source of indirect light.
 Just place it in front of your flash, and it will disperse the light in all directions around your subject.
 I also find it helpful to use a small reflector to bounce my flash toward a white wall.
 Direct flash is the worst kind of direct light.
 It’s too intense and focused, often making your scene appear uneven.
 By using a reflector, you are forcing the light to the side, making it indirect.